-The Portuguese central bank and supervisory authority for the banking sector (Banco de Portugal) held a public consultation during 2019 (consultation 2/2019) regarding draft guidelines on the reporting of cybersecurity incidents by financial institutions.
-In addition, cybersecurity incidents affecting credit institutions qualified as significant under Regulation (EU) 468/2018 of the European Central Bank (ECB), of 16 April 2014, and having a registered office in Portugal must be reported directly to the ECB.
+The Portuguese central bank and supervisory authority for the banking sector (Banco de Portugal) held a public consultation during 2019 (consultation 2/2019) regarding draft guidelines on the reporting of cybersecurity incidents by financial institutions, which led to instruction 21/2019 that regulates the reporting of cybersecurity incidents in entities supervised by Banco de Portugal and in significant credit institutions supervised by the European Central Bank (ECB) having a registered office in Portugal.

+In addition, cybersecurity incidents affecting credit institutions qualified as significant under Regulation (EU) 468/2018 of the European Central Bank of 16 April 2014, and having a registered office in Portugal must be reported directly to the ECB.